+44 (0) 1568 797723

 About our Ogham rings

 The personalised Ogham rings for men and women on our website are available in gold or titanium.
-Each unique Ogham ring is made individually for you, and you can decide what you want in Ogham on your ring, and we will translate for you, a perfect idea for your wedding.
+Each unique Ogham ring is made individually for you, and you can decide what you want in Ogham on your ring, and we will translate it for you, a perfect idea for your wedding.

 Additional reading